Warriors of Plasm: Publication history

 Warriors of Plasm was published for a total of 13 issues from August 1993 to August 1994.
 Most of the books were written by Jim Shooter and illustrated by David Lapham.
 Shooter had discovered Lapham during his tenure as editor-in-chief of Valiant Comics.

 The series also featured the talents of Len Wein, a former editor-in-chief at Marvel Comics, and Dave Cockrum, who helped co-create many of the "new" X-Men at Marvel Comics with Chris Claremont.

 The final issue of Warriors of Plasm was one of only two books published by Defiant to carry the Schism storyline.
 Originally, Jim Shooter had planned to do a "crossover" including all of Defiant's titles and characters, but because of the failure of the company only Warriors of Plasm #13 and Dogs of War #5 ever saw publication.

 Plot

-Far from earth is a planet which is also a living organism: the Org of Plasm.
-The Org must constantly be fed.
-This is accomplished by conquering new planets.
-Lorca, the Supreme Acquisitor, leads this mission.
-Lorca soon sets his sights on Earth.
+Far from Earth is a planet which is also a living organism: the Org of Plasm.
+The Org must constantly be fed, which is accomplished by conquering new planets.
+Lorca, the Supreme Acquisitor, leads this mission, and soon sets his sights on Earth.

-However, he devises an attempt to overthrow the rulers of Plasm.
+He, however, devises an attempt to overthrow the rulers of Plasm.
 To do so he genetically modifies five humans.
 When his rebellion is thwarted, he sends them home.
 These humans gain superpowers and then set themselves in preparation to attempt to defend the Earth from the oncoming alien invasion from Plasm.
 The humans do not function well together, suffering leadership conflicts and the desire to regain their normal lives.